 Photo of Olympia Karageorgiou Olympia Karageorgiou

-Olympia Karageorgiou is a law clerk in the Labor Department and a member of the Employment Litigation & Artbitration Group.
+Olympia Karageorgiou is an associate in the Labor Department and a member of the Employment Litigation & Arbitration Group.